 The file name extension for PSD files is: .psd

 Here are some other questions about PSD you might also want to ask.
-If you have any other questions, please add a comment and we will try to answer.
+If you have any other questions, please feel free to contact us and we will try to answer.

 What does PSD mean?